Symmetry topological field theory and non-abelian Kramers-Wannier dualities of generalised Ising models: Motivation: abelian Kramers--Wannier duality

 \subsection{Quantum double model}

 The main feature of the partition function \eqref{eq:ZIsingA} that motivates the present work is that it can be rewritten as the inner product between a topological state and a product state.
-Specifically, the topological state is found to be one of the ground states of a finite abelian group generalisation of the celebrated (2+1)d \emph{toric code} \cite{KITAEV20032},\footnote{Finite abelian group generalisations of the (2+1)d toric code can be formulated as Hamiltonian realisations of 3d BF theory.} which is a prototypical example of a physical system exhibiting \emph{topological order} \cite{doi:10.1142/S0217979290000139}.
+Specifically, the topological state is found to be one of the ground states of a finite abelian group generalisation of the celebrated (2+1)d \emph{toric code} \cite{KITAEV20032}, which is a prototypical example of a physical system exhibiting \emph{topological order} \cite{doi:10.1142/S0217979290000139}.
+These finite group generalisations, which are typically referred to \emph{quantum double models}, can be formulated as Hamiltonian realisations of 3d BF theory or equivalently untwisted 3d \emph{Dijkgraaf--Witten} theory \cite{Dijkgraaf1990}.
 In finite volume, we distinguish $|A \times A|$ such ground states spanning a subspace of the microscopic Hilbert space $\bigotimes_{\msf e \in \msf E(\TSi)} \mathbb C[A]$.
 Writing $\mathbb C[A] = {\rm Span}_\mathbb C\{ | a \ra \, | \, a \in A\}$ such that $\la a_1 | a_2 \ra = |A| \delta_{a_1,a_2}$, one particular normalised ground state reads

 Let us now define the product state.
 Given a function $\theta_\msf e : A \to \mathbb C$, we write $| \theta_\msf e \ra := \frac{1}{|A|}\sum_{a \in A}\theta_\msf e(a) |a \ra \in \mathbb C[A]$ so that $\la a | \theta_\msf e \ra = \theta_\msf e(a)$.
 We then construct the following product state in $\bigotimes_{\msf e \in \msf E(\TSi)} \mathbb C[A]$ containing the information of the Boltzmann weights: